edwardcallow/tesco-jargon/p.md

 #### PPTH
 Pence per thousand.
 This is how we measure our cash loss in a percentage.

+#### Pre-sorting area
+Location for holding empty cages and low-backstock cages ready to be pre-sorted onto.

 #### Price integrity (PI)
 The department in-store accountable for ensuring we meet our legal obligations in pricing.
 > Previously known as central file maintenance (CFM).